damsmcfly/komorebi-settings/README.md

-# Force restart of Komorebi Bar when W11 goes out of sleep
+# Force restart Komorebi Bar when Windows 11 resumes from sleep.
-1. Create a file named restart-komorebi.cmd (i created it in the komorebi program folder) containing:
+1. Create a file named restart-komorebi.cmd (I created it in the Komorebi program folder) with the following content:

 ```
 taskkill /IM komorebi-bar.exe /F